 Unilever Vs Procter & Gamble

 In 2001, P&G admitted that they launched a spy mission for their core competitor Unilever to gather some inside scoop.
 Their cunning corporate espionage plan, which P&G referred to as an “unfortunate incident,” included going through Unilever’s trash in search of documents, although if Unilever habitually throws away full documents entitled “Super Secret Product Information That Will Crush P&G” their days as an industry leader are numbered.
-Later when the matters disclosed in front of Unilever, then both the companies came to a mutual understanding and P&G swore not to use any gathered information.
+Later when the matters were disclosed in front of Unilever, then both the companies came to a mutual understanding and P&G swore not to use any gathered information.
 Thus the matter was mutually solved by both companies.

 Cadence Design Systems Vs Avant